McDonnell Douglas F-4 Phantom II: United States Air Force

+Target drone

-Like the Navy, the Air Force has operated QF-4 target drones, serving with the 82d Aerial Targets Squadron at Tyndall Air Force Base, Florida, and Holloman Air Force Base, New Mexico.
+Like the Navy, the Air Force also operated QF-4 target drones, serving with the 82d Aerial Targets Squadron at Tyndall Air Force Base, Florida, and Holloman Air Force Base, New Mexico.
+Replacing the QF-106, the QF-4 program achieved IOC in 1997, with the last QF-106 being shot down on 20 February 1997.
 It was expected that the F-4 would remain in the target role with the 82d ATRS until at least 2015, when they would be replaced by early versions of the F-16 Fighting Falcon converted to a QF-16 configuration.

-Several QF-4s also retain capability as manned aircraft and are maintained in historical color schemes, being displayed as part of Air Combat Command's Heritage Flight at air shows, base open houses, and other events while serving as non-expendable target aircraft during the week.
-On 19 November 2013, BAE Systems delivered the last QF-4 aerial target to the Air Force.
-The example had been in storage for over 20 years before being converted.
+On 19 November 2013, BAE Systems delivered its 314th, and last, QF-4 aerial target to the Air Force.
+The example, RF-4C 68-0599, had been in storage for over 20 years before being converted.
 Over 16 years, BAE had converted 314 F-4 and RF-4 Phantom IIs into QF-4s and QRF-4s, with each aircraft taking six months to adapt.
-As of December 2013, QF-4 and QRF-4 aircraft had flown over 16,000 manned and 600 unmanned training sorties, with 250 unmanned aircraft being shot down in firing exercises.
+By December 2013, QF-4 and QRF-4 aircraft had flown over 16,000 manned and 600 unmanned training sorties, with 250 unmanned aircraft being shot down in firing exercises.
 The remaining QF-4s and QRF-4s held their training role until the first of 126 QF-16s were delivered by Boeing.
+The first QF-16 was delivered to Tyndall AFB in September 2014, achieving IOC on 23 September 2015.
 The final flight of an Air Force QF-4 from Tyndall AFB took place on 27 May 2015 to Holloman AFB.

 After Tyndall AFB ceased operations, the 53d Weapons Evaluation Group at Holloman became the fleet of 22 QF-4s' last remaining operator.
-The base continued using them to fly manned test and unmanned live fire test support and Foreign Military Sales testing, with the final unmanned flight taking place in August 2016.
+The base continued using them to fly manned test and unmanned live fire test support and Foreign Military Sales testing.
+The final unmanned flight took place on 17 August 2016, with QF-4E 72-0166 being fired upon by a Lockheed Martin F-35 Lightning II before returning safely back to Holloman AFB.
 The type was officially retired from US military service with a four–ship flight at Holloman during an event on 21 December 2016.
-The remaining QF-4s were to be demilitarized after 1 January 2017.
+The last 13 QF-4s were stripped of their systems after 1 January 2017 and transferred to the White Sands Missile Range to be used as static targets.
+During its career as a target drone, several QF-4s retained the capability to be flown as a manned aircraft and were maintained in historical color schemes, being displayed as part of Air Combat Command's Heritage Flight at air shows, base open houses, and other events while serving as non-expendable target aircraft during the week.